 The easiest way of doing this is by way of an e-mail signature, which is then automatically added to all your outgoing e-mail.
-We have a simple guide on our website for adding signatures to Outlook Express here, as well as Outlook 2003 here.

 It is also a good idea to think about a simple disclaimer on the bottom of your e-mail – perhaps something like this, which many companies are now doing: